-Jefferson County Planning and Development Services Department and FEMA also revealed a significant need for demolition in all of the unincorpos of the County that were impacted by the April 2011 tornados.
+Jefferson County Planning and Development Services Department and FEMA also revealed a significant need for demolition in all of the unincorpounty that were impacted by the April 2011 tornados.

 Pleasant Grove, Alabama, Vestavia Hills, Alabama, North Smithfield Greenleaf Manor, Concord, and Warrior, Alabama also reported a significant need for debris removal.